 January marks a time for cleansing ourselves from the indulgences of the holiday season and establishing new habits for a healthier, happier new year.
 Traditionally, New Year’s resolutions involve self-improvement such as weight loss, establishing exercise routines or eating a clean diet.
-These are all admirable (and achievable) ambitions, but they are lofty and abstract and often become neglected despite the good intentions of resolutioners.
-When counseling for behavior modification, I always encourage clients to imagine their long-term, “big-picture” goals but to initiate a series of small and easily attainable objectives, one by one.
-Achieving small goals can lead to feelings of pride, accomplishment and positive reinforcement that can motivate other healthy behaviors and ultimately lead to attainment of the greater ambition.
+These are all admirable (and achievable) ambitions, but they are lofty and abstract and often become neglected despite the good intentions of “resolutioners”.
+When counselling for behaviour modification, I always encourage clients to imagine their long-term, “big-picture” goals but to initiate a series of small and easily attainable objectives, one by one.
+Achieving small goals can lead to feelings of pride, accomplishment and positive reinforcement that can motivate other healthy behaviours and ultimately lead to attainment of the greater ambition.

-Ginger brings a strong, spicy and slightly sweet flavor, which can reduce the need for adding excess sugars when cooking.
+5. Ginger brings a strong, spicy and slightly sweet flavour, which can reduce the need for adding excess sugars when cooking.

 Ginger can be easily incorporated into any diet in a variety of ways and used in both savory and sweet dishes.
 The Ginger People’s line of ingredient products make for quick and delicious recipe preparations and prevent the need for having fresh ginger on hand at all times.

 I use The Ginger People® Organic Ginger Juice in my morning green smoothies to add spice and reduce the need for excess sweetness from fruit.
 In place of ground ginger, which has a dull flavour compared to the fresh version, I also use ginger juice or Organic Minced Ginger in overnight oats, muesli, and other grains and cereals such as buckwheat groats or quinoa.
 Additionally, The Ginger People® has an entire line of cooking sauces, which can be used as marinades for meats, fish or poultry or used in your favourite vegetable dishes.